claytsay/NFPA-ChemID-v3/README.md

   - *Health* (blue): the danger posed to human health
   - *Flammability* (red): the flammability of the chemical(s)
-  - *Reactivity* (yellow): the reactivity, aside from flammability
+  - *Reactivity* (yellow): the reactivity, aside from flammability See [ChemProp.java](https://github.com/claytsay/NFPA-ChemID-v3/blob/master/src/com/tsaysoft/nfpacid3/ChemProp.java) for more information on the relation between the assigned numbers and the hazards posed.

 The last category has symbols that indicate special properties of the chemicals:
   - *OX*: is an oxidizer (e.g. potassium nitrate, KNO3)